Skip to content

 Keycloak Settings

-KEYCLOAK_HOST The hostname of the Keycloak server.
-Text localhost
+KEYCLOAK_HOST The hostname and protocol of the Keycloak server.
+Text http://localhost

 KEYCLOAK_REALM The Keycloak realm to use for authentication.
 Text ""